bhall2001/flyball-master-manual/best_practices.md

 Note: Our experience is 30% club conflicts is an acceptable number.

 Note: Tournaments seem to flow better if club conflicts are minimized at the start of the tournament and the end of a tournament.
 This allows clubs to get into the swing of things at the start of a tournament and leaves a good impression of a well flowing tournament as the event closes.
 Do your best to have many green dots at the start and end of your tournament in the schedule.

+Note: Elimanting all conflicts is impossible.
+At some point you have to admit the schedule is as good as you can get it and call it good ;-)